| Barry MacDonnell's

 For easier access to this curated "navigation" document, create a top menu selection or a button on a toolbar to open it (see here).
 Then use the menu or button to open document whenever you need to select a particular listed document to open during that session.
 [Tip: Alternatively you could just add those common files as separate items on a new menu selection (see here) or a vertical toolbar (see this PDF for the method).]

-☼ You can create an automatic link in a document by using a specially marked custom paragraph style or character style.
+☼ You can automatically create an link in a document by using a specially marked custom paragraph style or character style.

 For example, to create a hyperlink from the document back to the Table of Contents (TOC) using a style, see here.
 Apply the style to a source word/phrase, and the link to the TOC is automatically made.